nelsonparreira/File_Structure_New_Website/README.md

 This project will contain the file structure to start a new project.

-You need to delete the index files that you will not need
+You need to delete the "index.xxx and index-xxxx.xxx" files that you will not need, keeping only one.

 1) index.html
    - Basic HTML file